The Wild Robot: Plot

-A storm causes a Universal Dynamics cargo ship to lose six ROZZUM robots, which wash up on an uninhabited island; only Unit 7134 survives and is accidentally activated by wildlife.
-"Roz" is called a monster by the frightened wildlife and injures herself while trying to help them, even after learning how to communicate with all animals.
-Unable to find anyone needing her services, she signals for retrieval but is struck by lightning and attacked by animals.
-While fleeing from Thorn, an aggressive grizzly bear, Roz accidentally crushes a goose nest, resulting in the death of all but one egg.
+A storm causes a Universal Dynamics cargo ship to lose six ROZZUM robots, which wash up on an uninhabited island.
+Only Unit 7134 survives and is accidentally activated by wildlife.
+"Roz" is called a monster by the frightened wildlife and injures herself trying to help them.
+Unable to find anyone needing her services, even after learning how to communicate with all animals, she signals for retrieval, but gets struck by lightning and is attacked by animals.
+While fleeing from an aggressive grizzly bear named Thorn, Roz accidentally crushes a goose nest, resulting in the destruction of all but one egg.

-Roz protects the egg from a hungry red fox, Fink.
-A gosling hatches, imprints on Roz, and accidentally breaks her long-range transmitter.
-Pinktail, a mother opossum, "provides" Roz with the task of caring for the gosling to ensure he can fly, swim, and eat by himself before the winter migration.
+After Roz protects the egg from a hungry red fox named Fink, a gosling hatches, imprints on her and accidentally breaks her long-range transmitter.
+A mother opossum named Pinktail "provides" Roz with the task of caring for the gosling to ensure he can eat, swim, and fly by himself before the winter migration.
 Fink discovers he can benefit from Roz, who builds a shelter.
-Roz names the gosling Brightbill, and the three cohabit.
-As Brightbill grows up, he is rejected by other geese and, upon discovering that Roz accidentally killed his family, feels betrayed and angrily disowns her.
+Roz names the gosling Brightbill, and the three cohabitate.
+As Brightbill grows up, he is rejected by other geese.
+Upon discovering that Roz accidentally killed his family, Brightbill feels betrayed.

-Roz reconstructs ROZZUM unit 6262, nicknames her "Rummage", and asks for advice; Rummage gives her transmitter to Roz, advising her to return to the Universal Dynamics factory.
-Roz enlists the help of a falcon, Thunderbolt, to help Brightbill learn to fly and receives advice from Longneck, a leader for the geese's migration, allowing Brightbill to master flying just in time to join the migration.
-Roz, missing Brightbill and unsure of her continued purpose, reactivates her transmitter but shuts it off immediately after Universal Dynamics detects her signal.
+Roz reconstructs ROZZUM unit 6262, nicknames her "Rummage", and asks for advice.
+Rummage, giving her transmitter to Roz, tells her to return to the Universal Dynamics factory.
+Roz enlists the help of a peregrine falcon named Thunderbolt to help Brightbill learn to fly and receives advice from Longneck, a leader for the geese's migration, allowing Brightbill to master flying just in time to join the migration.
+Missing Brightbill and unsure of her continued purpose, Roz reactivates her transmitter but shuts it off immediately after Universal Dynamics detects her signal.